 When it comes to our social enterprise, it’s not only profit that can be hindered, but people, too: your beneficiaries, your students, your employees, and your trainees.
 The whole reason you’re even in business to begin with can suffer because of your lack of rest.

 Sometimes, many times, we need permission to rest.
 I’m giving it to you now!
 Rest, my friend.
 Take a rest.

 My friend, Graham Cooke, says, “Rest is your weapon.”
 I couldn’t agree more!
 Rest is truly your best defense and offense.

-Offense, in the context of rest, equips you to not only hear your spirit, what’s best for you, but empowers you to take inspired action, making a difference in the lives of others.
+Offense, in the context of rest, equips you to not only hear your spirit, and what’s best for you but empowers you to take inspired action, making a difference in the lives of others.
 Whether that’s training people with life and job skills, educating children outside of school, unifying people through sports, or giving access to healthcare.
 These are MAJOR global issues you are tackling.
 You need rest to be at your best!

 Here are the benefits of rest: